Guavus/hydrator-plugins/transform-plugins/docs/Decryptor-transform.md

 **keyAlias** The alias of the key to use in the keystore

 **keyPassword** The password for the key to use in the keystore

+**schema** Specifies the output schema.
+This accelerator decrypts the values in place so the output schema will be same as input schema except the type of decrypted fields.
+User needs to set the type of decrypted fields manually.

 ## Example